Alexandre Bilodeau

-Alexandre Bilodeau (/fr/; born September 8, 1987) is a Canadian retired freestyle skier from Rosemere, Quebec, Bilodeau currently resides in Montreal, Quebec.
+Alexandre Bilodeau (/fr/; born September 8, 1987) is a Canadian retired freestyle skier from Rosemère, Quebec, who currently resides in Montreal.

 Bilodeau won a gold medal in the men's moguls at the 2010 Winter Olympics in Vancouver, becoming the first Canadian to win a gold medal at an Olympic Games held in Canada.
 At the 2014 Winter Olympics, he became the first Olympian in history to defend his gold medal in any freestyle skiing event as well as the first Canadian to defend an individual title since Catriona Le May Doan at the 2002 Winter Olympics.
 Bilodeau is a three-time FIS World Champion in dual moguls, and is also a two-time Worlds silver medallist in moguls.
 He was the FIS World Cup champion for the 2008–09 season winning the moguls and overall freestyle skiing title that season.
 In his final World Cup race, he retired with a win, and in doing so, surpassed Jean-Luc Brassard for the most World Cup medals by a Canadian.